 There’s more to aluminium than foil.
 Aluminium is one of the best rust-free metal materials you could find.
 A lot of metal furniture contains some traces of iron and it’s iron that causes rust.
 Aluminium is so averse to rust it’s occasionally included in iron alloys to prevent rust.
 So you can be sure aluminium on its own is structurally sound, which can make it absolutely perfect for outdoor pieces.
 On top of this, aluminium is a lot lighter than a lot of other metal materials.
 Which can be ideal if you like to move and rearrange furniture a lot.
 Of course, nothing is perfect.
 The trade-off aluminium faces for these amazing benefits is high malleability.
 While this itself is a benefit at times, there are times when it is not.
 Aluminium is more prone to heat warping than some other metals.
 (Though of course you can always try to warp it back into place.)
 Regardless of its structure, one thing of which you can be sure when it comes to aluminium is that it’s really easy to clean.
 Just wet a cloth, wipe, and you’re done.
 It’s an awesome low-maintenance choice.

 So we just talked about how iron is what causes rust.
 (Technically it’s iron and water creating a chemical reaction that produces rust.)
 But that doesn’t mean this material is completely useless.
-If you take good care of your iron furniture there’s no reason it can’t retain its metallic charm.
+There’s no reason your iron furniture can’t retain its metallic charm if you take good care of your iron furniture there’s no reason it.
 It’s generally best to keep iron furniture or décor pieces away from water, unless you’re looking to create a rusted aesthetic.
 If you manage to keep your iron pieces rust-free you’ll be rewarded with a strong, rigid structure that is unlikely to compromise.